 Page 19: Removing Wheat, Gluten and Dairy

 Page 20: Vegetarian & Vegan Diets

 Page 21: Supplements

 Page 24: The Power & Psychology of Choice

 Remember these simple things above everything else!

-- We believe you should be nourishing your body not restricting and depriving yourself.
-Besides, if it’s not fun it’s never sustainable long term.
-So remember to enjoy and nourish, nourish, nourish!
+We believe you should be nourishing your body not restricting and depriving yourself.
+If you focus on restricition it's never sustainable long term.
+So remember to enjoy your changes and nourish, nourish, nourish!

 Be grateful for what you already have but also do not despair if your health is not where you want it to be right now.
 The changes you are about to make will be a great part of your life!

 Don’t worry or give up if things do not quite go to plan, thats life and it is never perfect so enjoy the ride.